tuantranquang0607/Tetris-Project/README.md

 # Tetris

-Venturing into the captivating world of game development, I embarked on a project that allowed me to expand my technical skills and explore new tools.
-For the first time, I utilized C++, Object-Oriented Programming (OOP) principles, and the raylib Library to create an engaging game.<br>
-This project was guided by an insightful tutorial I discovered on YouTube, which served as a roadmap for my development process.
-The use of Visual Studio Code was a new experience for me, as I am traditionally accustomed to using Visual Studio for C++ development.<br>
-This endeavor not only allowed me to create an interactive game but also provided me with the opportunity to delve into C++, OOP, and the raylib Library.
-It was a challenging yet rewarding experience that has fueled my passion for game development and broadened my technical skill set.<br><br>
+In my first game development project, I used C++, OOP principles, and the Raylib Library to create an interactive game.
+For the first time, I used Visual Studio Code for C++ development and compiled the game into WebAssembly, making it playable on the web.
+I was guided by a YouTube tutorial.
+This challenging experience expanded my technical skills and fueled my passion for game development<br><br>

 Source: https://www.youtube.com/watch?v=wVYKG_ch4yM<br>
 Source Code: https://github.com/educ8s/Cpp-Tetris-Game-with-raylib